agenium-scale/boost.simd/doc/tutorial_subtract.md

 We wish to subtract `128` from each element in the input data.
 We therefore fill a vector will this value in the exact same way as in the previous tutorial.

-@snippet arrayplus.cpp sum-one28
+@snippet arraysubtract.cpp sum-one28

 @subsection sum-construct-loop Constructing the loop

 We now construct our loop.
 Note how `i` is incremented by the cardinal of the pack as we process `cardinal` elements of the input data for each iteration of the loop.

-@snippet arrayplus.cpp sum-loop-con
+@snippet arraysubtract.cpp sum-loop-con

 @subsection sum-load-simd Filling the loop
 In order to process the input data, we must load load the data from memory using boost::simd::load and then store it afterwards back in memory using boost::simd::store These functions are accessed by including the following headers:

-@snippet arrayplus.cpp sum-include
+@snippet arraysubtract.cpp sum-include

 We shall construct our pack with a pointer to the data we wish to load.
 We then perform the subtraction using the operator `-` and then store the data using boost::simd::store

-@snippet arrayplus.cpp sum-pointer
+@snippet arraysubtract.cpp sum-pointer

 Note that `one28`, the pack of constants to be subtracted from the input data, is declared outside of the loop so that it is not loaded at each iteration.